Humanities Program

 Get Real-world Experience

-Humanities majors can gain hands-on experience in their fields of interest through internships, study abroad programs, and other opportunities outside the classroom.
+Humanities majors can gain experiential learning experience in their fields of interest through internships, study abroad programs, and other opportunities outside the classroom.

 Undergraduate students seeking funding can apply for scholarships within the Humanities Program.